We are a global strategic cultural intelligence

 Mental disconnects occur when the meaning intended isn't the same one that you communicate, when your intentions don't reflect the reality, when your brand ideas don't reflect their form of execution or when the brand's values don't correspond with the brand's real-world behaviours and the role it plays in culture and society.

-The biggest gaps of meaning occurring in brands and organisations today are:
+The four biggest gaps happening in most brands and organisations today are:

-The Gap of Culture (What brands/companies say versus their relevance and resonance in culture and society)
+The Culture Gap (What brands/companies say versus their relevance and resonance in culture and society)

-The Gap of Context (What brands intend to say versus what they’re actually communicating in a real-world context)
+The Context Gap (What brands intend to say versus what they’re actually communicating in a real-world context)

-The Gap of Trust (What brands/companies say versus what they do and how they behave in the world)
+The Trust Gap (What brands/companies say versus what they do and how they behave in the world)

-The Gap of Social Impact (What role brands/companies aspire to versus their real-world impact and credibility)
+The Social Impact Gap (What role brands/companies aspire to versus their real-world impact and credibility)

 All these disconnects have one common denominator: the erosion of meaning.